djplaner/memex/docs/sense/Teaching/Mathematics/teaching-mathematics.md

 "games"

 - _How close to 100_ - Partners with dice playing a game with a blank 100 grid.
 Roll, colour in grid, write the number sentence (Boaler, 2015)
-- Use of [flash cards](http://www.youcubed .org/wp-content/uploads/2015/03/FluencyWithoutFear-2015.pdf) and find all cards with the same answer
+- Use of [math cards](https://www.youcubed.org/tasks/math-cards/) and find all cards with the same answer - and [more tasks from YouCubed](https://www.youcubed.org/tasks/)

 Computer games